 What are the skin benefits of gluconolactone?

-You will find that gluconolactone is a multi-tasking master, offering countless skin benefits and helping you achieve an overall flawless complexion.
+You will find that gluconolactone is a multi-tasking ingredient offering countless skin benefits and helping you achieve an overall flawless complexion.
 Here are some of the main benefits you can expect to find when introducing this PHA into your routine.

 - Offers antioxidant properties to the skin